 Running 35” on a 3-4” lift kit

-35-inch tires can be tricky to fit on these trucks, since they have IFS suspensions and square wheel arches, similar to the Tacoma’s.
-They also require a bit of modifications to make a 35” work and to get them to perform flawlessly – no doubt.
+35-inch tires can be tricky to fit on these trucks since they have IFS suspensions and square wheel arches, similar to the Tacoma’s.
+They also require a bit of modification to make a 35” work and to get them to perform flawlessly – no doubt.

 With 35” on a 3-4” lift kit, there will be rubbing on the lower valence under the front bumper as well as the wheel well.
 You’ll need to shave away some of the inner wheel well plastic trim to create more clearance.
 35” tires will touch at full lock with some resistance on the steering.
 This is especially true with a very nobly aggressive MT tire.